theochem/grid/doc/conventions.rst

 Nested Grids
 -------------
 Angular grids of different degrees can be very close to one another.
-The following shows the mean with standard deviation and maximum distance between an angular grid of one degree and the following grid of the closest, highest degree.
+The following shows the mean with standard deviation and maximum distance between an angular grid of one degree and the consequent angular grid with higher degree.

 .. csv-table:: Lebedev-Laikov Grids
    :file: ./table_angular_lebedev.csv